AppImage/AppImageSpec/draft.md

 - `latest-pre`: Automatically detects the latest GitHub **Prerelease**.
 Useful, e.g., to implement a beta/prerelease update concept.
 - `latest-all`: Automatically detects the latest GitHub **Release or Prerelease**.
 Useful if you want prerelease users to automatically switch to a stable release until another prerelease is made.

-Every other value is mapped to the name of a release.
+Every other value is mapped to the tag of a release.

-**Note: when using a continuous release upload tool like [uploadtool](https://github.com/probonopd/uploadtool) which recreates the release during every build with the same name, e.g., `continuous`, you can also specify, e.g., the name `continuous` to implement a continuous update strategy which always checks the same GitHub release.
+**Note: when using a continuous release upload tool like [uploadtool](https://github.com/probonopd/uploadtool) which recreates the release during every build with the same tag, e.g., `continuous`, you can also specify, e.g., the name `continuous` to implement a continuous update strategy which always checks the same GitHub release.

 ##### Pling/AppImageHub